infinite-pursuits/influence-based-attributions-can-be-manipulated/README.md

-# influence-based-attributions-can-be-manipulated
+# Influence Attributions can be Systematically Altered by Model Manipulation
-Code for the paper [Influence-based Attributions can be Manipulated](https://arxiv.org/abs/2409.05208)
+Code for the AISTATS 2026 paper [Influence Attributions can be Systematically Altered by Model Manipulation](https://arxiv.org/abs/2409.05208)

-Will be released upon paper acceptance.